Airline electronics ban: What you need to know

-Flying to the U.S. and Britain from airports in the Middle East and North Africa just got a lot more complicated.
+Flying to the U.S. and U.K. from airports in the Middle East and North Africa got a lot more complicated this week.

-The Trump administration has ordered nine airlines to stop passengers from bringing most types of electronic devices -- except smartphones -- into the cabin for U.S.-bound flights.
-Instead, they'll have to check them in.
+The Trump administration ordered nine airlines to stop passengers from bringing most types of electronic devices -- not including smartphones -- into the cabin for U.S.-bound flights.
+Instead, those devices must now be carried in the hold.

-The sudden moves, attributed to concerns about potential terrorist attacks, creates a new headache for airline staff and passengers.
+The sudden moves, attributed to concerns about potential terrorist attacks, create a new headache for airline staff and passengers.

 Which airports are involved?

-The U.S. ban cover 10 airports, including major global hubs such as Dubai.
+The U.S. ban covers flights from 10 airports, including major global hubs such as Dubai.

-The full list: Cairo, Egypt; Dubai and Abu Dhabi, United Arab Emirates; Istanbul, Turkey; Doha, Qatar; Amman, Jordan; Kuwait City; Casablanca, Morocco; and Jeddah and Riyadh, Saudi Arabia.
+Here's the full list of countries: Cairo, Egypt; Dubai and Abu Dhabi, United Arab Emirates; Istanbul, Turkey; Doha, Qatar; Amman, Jordan; Kuwait City; Casablanca, Morocco; and Jeddah and Riyadh, Saudi Arabia.

-The U.K. list is shorter.
-It covers all inbound flights from Turkey, Lebanon, Egypt, Tunisia and Saudi Arabia but omits airports such as Dubai, Abu Dhabi and Doha.
+The U.K. ban covers all inbound flights from Turkey, Jordan, Lebanon, Egypt, Tunisia and Saudi Arabia but omits major airports such as Dubai, Abu Dhabi and Doha.

 Related: The world's busiest passenger airports